SaiAshish9/competitive-programming/geeks-for-geeks/stuff/recursion&backtracking/recursion&backtracking.md

 ```
 simply check whether a problem can be solved piece by piece or not.
 And check whether it can be elimnated or not once solved

+exponential or factorial complexity

+constraints

+No guarantee of which next step will obtain the soln
 ```